Thursday, December 23, 2010

 Step 3: Calculate Portfolio Risk

-Expected Return and Risk of a portfolio which are calculated here will be used to optimize the return-risk of a portfolio via Excel Solver.
-This optimization had been discussed earlier (see portfolio optimization).
+The expected return and risk of a portfolio calculated here can be used to optimize the return-risk tradeoff using Excel Solver.
+Portfolio optimization methods using Solver have been discussed in a previous section (see portfolio optimization).

 Sunday, October 31, 2010